-Shoal Chief Executive Officer, Shaun Wilson, this evening presented on the growing need for systems thinking in public transportation at a Systems Engineering Society of Australia (SESA) Victorian Transport Working Group event in Melbourne.
+Shoal Chief Executive Officer, Shaun Wilson, presented on the growing need for systems thinking in public transportation at a Systems Engineering Society of Australia (SESA) Victorian Transport Working Group event in Melbourne.

 Shaun discussed five key drivers for systems thinking in public transportation including changes in demography, public infrastructure spending, technology, connectivity, and societal expectation.
 He then described systems thinking and identified a range of systems methodologies including Systems Engineering, Asset Management and User-Centred Design which are particularly suited to large-scale, technology-intensive situations such as public transportation.